microtrain/bootcamp/07-JavaScript/06-Game.md

 1. Add a default direction for player movement.
 1. Add x pixels to move the player to the right
-1. Change the player direction when the player touches the edge of the canvas.
+1. Change the player's direction when the player touches the edge of the canvas.
 1. Subtract x pixels to move the player to the left.
-1. Change the player direction when the player touches the edge of the canvas.
+1. Change the player's direction when the player touches the edge of the canvas.

 ```js
 var game = (function(){